godotengine/godot-docs/tutorials/3d/using_gridmaps.rst

 ----------------------

 To begin, you need a :ref:`class_MeshLibrary`, which is a collection of individual meshes that can be used in the gridmap.
-Open the "MeshLibrary_Source.tscn" scene to see an example of how to set up the mesh library.
+Open the "mesh_library_source.tscn" scene to see an example of how to set up the mesh library.

 .. image:: img/gridmap_meshlibrary1.png